Skip to main content

 Every sport has its particular scoring.
 For more information on other sports, check out the MISC section on our rules page.

 If an athlete does not reach the final medal round of an event (whether due to disqualification, injury, or not qualifying), their projections will grade as normal.
 Their finishing position will be graded as 1 higher than the total number of athletes in the final.
+For example: a swimmer swims in the semi-final of the 100m butterfly, but does not qualify for the final.
+They will be graded with a finishing position of 9 because there are 8 swimmers in the final.

 If an athlete reaches the final, but is disqualified during the final or does not finish the final event, their projections will void.